hwameistor/hwameistor/docs/docs/architecture/modules/ls.md

 - **Database**, such as MySQL, PostgreSQL, etc.
 - Other applications which require the data with HA features.

-## Usage with Helm Chart
+## Usage with Local Disk Manager

 Local Storage is a component of HwameiStor and must work with the [Local Disk Manager](./ldm.md) module.
-It's suggested to [install by helm-charts](../../quick_start/install/deploy.md).

-## Usage with Independent Installation

-Developer can start using local-storage with [helm chart](../../quick_start/install/deploy.md).
-This is for dev or test, and will deploy local-storage from the github repo.
-In this case, you should first install the Local Disk Manager.

 ## Roadmap